Philip Torr

-Philip Torr FREng, FRS, is a British scientist and a professor at the University of Oxford, and a researcher in machine learning and computer vision.
+Philip Hilaire Sean Torr (born 1966) is a British scientist and a professor at the University of Oxford.
+His research interests are in machine learning and computer vision and he is a fellow of St Catherine's College, Oxford.

 Education

-Philip Torr was educated at the Manchester Grammar School.
-He graduated with a first in pure mathematics from Southampton University, and then did his DPhil at the Active Vision Group of the University of Oxford under David Murray.
-He worked for another three years at Oxford as a research fellow with Andrew Zisserman in the Visual Geometry Group.
+Torr was privately educated at Manchester Grammar School from 1977 to 1983.
+He graduated with a first class degree in pure mathematics from the University of Southampton in 1987, and then completed a Doctor of Philosophy (DPhil) degree at the University of Oxford where his research was supervised by David W. Murray.

-His thesis work was involved in the algorithm design for Boujou, released by 2D3, together with Andrew Zisserman, Paul Beardsley and Andrew Fitzgibbon.
-Boujou was used in such films as Harry Potter and the Deathly Hallows – Part 1, which was nominated for the 2010 Oscar for Best Visual Effects.
-Boujou has won a Computer Graphics World Innovation Award, IABM Peter Wayne Award, and CATS Award for Innovation, and a technical EMMY.

 Career and research

+After his DPhil, Torr worked for another three years at Oxford as a postdoctoral research fellow with Andrew Zisserman in the visual geometry group.

-He left Oxford to work for six years as a research scientist for Microsoft Research, first in Redmond, Washington, US, in the Vision Technology Group, then in Cambridge, UK, founding the vision side of the Machine Learning and Perception Group.
-He then became a Professor in Computer Vision and Machine Learning at Oxford Brookes University.
+Torr left Oxford to work for six years as a research scientist for Microsoft Research, first in Redmond, Washington, US, in the Vision Technology Group, then in Cambridge, UK, founding the vision side of the Machine Learning and Perception Group.
+He was subsequently appointed a Professor in Computer Vision and Machine Learning at Oxford Brookes University.
 During this time he worked closely with Sony, his group is credited for computer vision on the title of the Wonderbook Book of Spells, which sold over 660,000 units.
-Torr also worked closely with Oxford-based company Vicon on markerless motion capture, this work was awarded Best Knowledge Transfer Partnership of the year in 2009.
+Torr also worked closely with Oxford-based company Vicon on markerless motion capture, this work was awarded best knowledge transfer partnership (KTP) of the year in 2009.

 In 2013, Torr returned to University of Oxford as a full professor where he established the Torr Vision group.

-In 2016 he founded Oxsight a social enterprise to help the partially sighted use computer vision techniques to enhance their life.
+In 2016 he founded Oxsight a social enterprise to help people with visual impairment use computer vision techniques to enhance their life.
 In 2019 he founded AIstetic a company to do 3D reconstruction.

-He has been chief scientific advisor for Five AI from their formation in 2016 through their journey to acquisition in 2022 by Bosch.
+Torr has served as chief scientific advisor for Five AI from their formation in 2016 through their journey to acquisition in 2022 by Bosch Group.

 Torr became a Chief Scientific Advisor for DreamTech, Exient established by ex-members of the Torr Vision Group.

-In 2024, he joined CAMEL-AI as an advisor, contributing to the first LLM multi-agent framework and an open-source community dedicated to discovering the scaling law of agents.
+In 2024, he joined CAMEL-AI as an advisor, contributing to the first large language model (LLM) multi-agent framework and an open-source community dedicated to discovering the scaling law of agents.